 One Asian Nation Semi-Formal and Pageant: January 30

 Join the Asian American Association at One Asian Nation Semi-Formal!
 Pleasure your palate with Asian cuisine.
 Enjoy a night of pageantry as a group of contestants competes for the title of Mr. and Ms. Asia 2014.

 Connecting Research and Identity with Yuri Doolan: February 2 *CANCELLED - TO BE RESCHEDULED*

 In this engaging talk, OSU alum Yuri Doolan will talk about his current research and connect it notions of identity.
 Specifically, what does it mean to be Asian American studying Asian American history?

-Reflections on Panethnicity, Intersectionality and the Collegiate South Asian American Dance Community: February 2
+Reflections on Panethnicity, Intersectionality and the Collegiate South Asian American Dance Community: February 2 *CANCELLED - TO BE RESCHEDULED*

 We welcome back OSU alumni Yuri Doolan for an engaging talk about Asian American pan-ethnicity and his experiences within the South Asian American dance community.

 We want to promote a better understanding of other race’s cultures through dialogue.
 By creating a safe environment, people can expect deep, personal conversations without feeling judged.
 It also aids in starting dialogue that otherwise might not come up in the community.
 We really hope to create a more culturally informed community here on campus!